rottenroddan/Propulsion/README.md

 Welcome user!

-Propulsion is a self project aimed getting a better understanding of Parallel Compute operations.
+Propulsion is a self project aimed at getting a better understanding of Parallel Compute operations.
 In paticular, this repo is based mostly on numerical operations with CUDA and various multi-threaded algorithms.
 Feel free to make pull requests and provide any insight.
 I am aware of Boost and cuBLAS and in no means is this meant to rival those libraries.
 This is just a way for me to dip my toes in something I've never dabbled with before(in regards to CUDA).